 buy to let

-Buy-to-Let Mortgage Fees, Costs and Deposit
+Buy to Let Mortgage Fees, Costs and Deposit

-What Deposit Is Needed for Buy-to-let?
+What Deposit Is Needed for Buy to let?

-The minimum deposit required for a buy-to-let mortgage is typically 25% of the property purchase price.
+The minimum deposit required for a buy to let mortgage is typically 25% of the property purchase price.

-Buy-to-let mortgages can vary greatly and the deals available are subject to many different factors - e.g. how much deposit you can put down, how much you can pay back every month, etc.
+Buy to let mortgages can vary greatly and the deals available are subject to many different factors - e.g. how much deposit you can put down, how much you can pay back every month, etc.

-Most buy-to-let mortgage lenders won’t lend to you unless you have buildings insurance in place.
-It’s important that you select insurance with your long-term plan in mind.
+Most buy to let mortgage lenders won’t lend to you unless you have buildings insurance in place.
+It’s important that you select insurance with your long term plan in mind.
 If you think you’ll extend your property portfolio in the future, you might find it useful to take out a policy that allows you to add additional properties later.
 Thinking ahead when you take out your policy will help make sure you don’t limit yourself later on.

 It’s the tenant’s responsibility to take out contents insurance but it’s a good idea for you, the landlord, to remind them - or have the lettings agent remind them - to do this.